-The simulation of a separated boundary layer was performed with two different resolutions which could be compared with each other.
+The simulation of a separated boundary layer was performed with two different resolutions and could be compared with each other.
 The turbulent statistics for both resolutions were computed from the same amount of simulation time.
-The general behaviour in the streamwise direction is the same for the two resolution, i.e. there are no large differences in parameters such as friction velocity, shape factor etc. There were some differences in the region where the back-flow has its largest magnitude, which is now further investigated.
-Velocity profiles from two downstream positions are shown in figure 2, one at x = 350 where the back-flow is strongest, and one at x = 500, where the boundary layer is attached.
-A large part of the profile from the less resolved simulation at the point of maximum back-flow (x = 350) is below the profile from the well-resolved simulation.
+The general behavior in the streamwise direction is the same for the two resolution, i.e. there are no large differences in parameters such as friction velocity, shape factor etc. There were some differences in the region where the back-flow has its largest magnitude, which is now further investigated.
+Velocity profiles from two downstream positions are shown in figure 1, one at x = 350 where the back-flow is strongest, and one at x = 500, where the boundary layer is attached.
+A large part of the profile from the less resolved simulation at the point of maximum back-flow (x = 350) is below the profile from the well resolved simulation.
 However, close to the wall they collapse.
 In the attached region, the two profiles are essentially similar.
 Thus, the region where strong back-flow occurs is sensitive to the resolution, which means that caution is needed when simulating this type of flow.
-Also, in the Reynolds shear stress some
+Also in the Reynolds shear stress some differences could be detected, most notably in the outer region, near the freestream.
+In the attached region there were no differences between the two resolutions for the Reynolds stresses.
+It should be noted that even though the history effects can influence the boundary layer downstream of reattachment, (see e.g. the investigations of Alving & Fernholz (1996)), the differences upstream of reattachment in the two resolutions do not influence the boundary layer in the attached region.